rht-labs/tech-exercise/docs/slides/content/tech-exercise-v.md

 #### Design of Experiments
-All our ideas about new products, new services, new feature, any changes we can introduce to make things better (growth, revenue, experience, etc.) start as an idea, a hypothesis, an assumption
+All our ideas about new products, new services, new feature, any changes we can introduce to make things better (growth, revenue, experience, etc.) start as an idea, a hypothesis, an assumption.

-The Design of Experiments is the practice we use to turn ideas, hypothesis and/or assumptions into a concrete well defined set of experiments which can be carried out in order to validate those ideas, hypothesis and assumptions, i.e. provide us with valuable learning
+The Design of Experiments is the practice we use to turn ideas, hypothesis and/or assumptions into a concrete well defined set of experiments which can be carried out in order to validate those ideas, hypothesis and assumptions, i.e. provide us with valuable learning.

+#### Why do it?
-#### Why - Design of Experiments
+Design of Experiments...
-* Design of Experiments is a fail safe way to advance a solution and learn fast
+* is a fail safe way to advance a solution and learn fast
-* Design of Experiments can provide a quick way to evolve a product
+* can provide a quick way to evolve a product
-* Design of Experiments helps drive innovation in existing as well as new products
+* helps drive innovation in existing as well as new products
-* Design of Experiments enables autonomous team to deliver on leadership intent by placing small bets
+* enables autonomous team to deliver on leadership intent by placing small bets
-* Design of Experiments is essential for realising the Build-Measure-Learn loop
+* is essential for realising the Build-Measure-Learn loop